AstroAir/QtLucide/docs/api/icon-painter.md

 // QtLucide takes ownership when using give() lucide.give("custom", new MyPainter());  // QtLucide owns painter

-// QtLucideIconEngine takes ownership when creating icons QIcon icon = lucide.icon(new MyPainter());  // Engine owns painter
+// QtLucide takes ownership when creating icons with custom painter QIcon icon = lucide.icon(new MyPainter());  // QtLucide/Engine shares painter

-// Manual cleanup only if not passed to QtLucide MyPainter* painter = new MyPainter();
-// ... use painter
-delete painter;  // Manual cleanup required
+// Note: Painters are shared, not owned by individual engines
+// The painter lifetime is managed by QtLucide::m_svgIconPainter or m_customPainters
 ```

+!!! warning "Ownership Semantics"
+    When you pass a painter to `give()` or `icon()`, QtLucide takes ownership.
+Do not delete the painter manually or use it elsewhere after passing it.

 ## See Also